Measurement of Electron Antineutrino Oscillation Amplitude and Frequency via Neutron Capture on Hydrogen at Daya Bay

 The oscillation parameters are extracted from a $\chi^2$ fit that takes into account the observed \nuebar~rate and spectrum of each AD together with the survival probability of Eq.~\eqref{eq:oscillation_prob}.
 Analysis A performs a simultaneous fit of the data in all ADs allowing for correlated variations in the rate and spectrum of the reactor \nuebar~prediction to account for any mismodeling.
 Two independent fitting programs A.1 and A.2 are constructed.
 Analysis B follows a strategy similar to Ref.~\cite{DayaBay:2015ayh} where a prediction at the far hall is made directly from the observation at the near halls, minimizing the dependence on reactor \nuebar~prediction models, confirming the results from Analysis A. In both analyses, nuisance parameters are introduced in the $\chi^2$ definition to account for reactor-related, detector-related, and background-related uncertainties.
 The best-fit values of both analyses are reported in Table~\ref{tab:bfresults}, where the fitting results of A.1 and A.2 are almost identical and are thus not repeated.
-The results of A and B are consistent when taking the analysis strategy difference into account.
+The results of Analyses A and B are consistent.
 There is also good consistency with other estimates, most notably the latest one from Daya Bay using the $n$Gd sample~\cite{DayaBay:2022orm}.

+The result of Analysis A which achieves a better precision is chosen as nominal.
 Figure~\ref{fig:MvsP_spec} shows a comparison between the observed and expected prompt energy spectra in the far hall with no oscillation and with the best-fit oscillation parameters of Analysis A. Fig.~\ref{fig:L2EContour} shows the best-fit result and the $68.3\%$, $95.5\%$, and $99.7\%$ confidence level allowed regions in the $\Delta m^2_{32}$ vs.~$\sin^22\theta_{13}$ plane.
 The statistical uncertainty of \thet~and \dmee~accounts for about $47\%$ and $64\%$ of their total uncertainties, respectively.